-Facility Types: playgrounds, picnic areas and pavilions, nature trails, paved multi-purpose trail, accessible public open space (meadow or woodland), lakes/ponds, tennis, basketball, and sand volleyball courts (single or paired), activity building, outdoor seniors activities, splash ground, skate park, disk golf course, dog park, irrigated turf fields for informal non-organized sport and free play (unlit) Size: existing range: 25 to 208 acresrecommended: 20 to 100 acres Service Area: several neighborhoods Existing Supply: 503 acres at 7 sites; 0.6 acres per 1,000 population Recommended Provision Level: 7 acres per 1,000 population (together with Community Parks)
+Facility Types: playgrounds, picnic areas and pavilions, nature trails, paved multi-purpose trail, accessible public open space (meadow or woodland), lakes/ponds, tennis, basketball, and sand volleyball courts (single or paired), activity building, outdoor seniors activities, splash ground, skate park, disk golf course, dog park, irrigated turf fields for informal non-organized sport and free play (unlit) Size: existing range: 25 to 200 acres recommended: 20 to 100 acres Service Area: several neighborhoods Existing Supply: 329 acres at 4 sites; 0.6 acres per 1000 population (2000 Census) Recommended Provision Level: 7 acres per 1000 population (together with Community Parks)

-Passive Community Parks have addressed many pressing needs in the more densely populated areas.
-The one challenge is that in some of the more densely populated areas, the ethnic composition creates a need for informal and pick-up soccer opportunities, as well as league play.
+The Passive Community Park, as noted, is new to the County park system.
+It has addressed many pressing needs in the more densely populated areas.
+The one challenge is that in some of the more densely populated areas, the ethnic composition (see Maps 3-8 to 3-11) creates a need for informal and pick-up soccer opportunities, as well as league play.
 The Passive Community Park does not permit a range of active playing fields, nor does it allow for park sites less than 20 acres.
 In the more developed areas of the County, finding a 20-acre site is a considerable challenge.